deltafi/installer/README.md

 deltafi/bootstrap-dev.sh
 ```

-The UI can be accessed at `http://local.deltafi.org` and the Grafana metrics dashboard can be accessed at `https://metrics.local.deltafi.org/dashboards`.
+The UI can be accessed at `http://local.deltafi.org` and the Grafana metrics dashboard can be accessed at `http://metrics.local.deltafi.org/dashboards`.
 You should visit those links in your browser to verify that the installation process is complete.
-Note: You will need to accept security warnings in your browser for missing certificates.

-> We should fix this so we can just use http:// links for everything.

 You can execute the following commands to see status from the command line: